ttew-bu/drafting-research/README.md

 pip install -r requirements.txt

 ### Due to size constraints with GitHub, only a subset of the data is saved directly with this repository.
-To access the draft dump, complete weights, etc. please check out this Google Drive folder:[ https://drive.google.com/drive/folders/0ALCO3qxrQkZXUk9PVA](https://drive.google.com/drive/folders/1X1DBADANd_ADcV1aHnYlpdkXgTf28pD_?usp=sharing)
+To access the draft dump, complete weights, etc. please check out this Google Drive folder:[ https://drive.google.com/drive/folders/0ALCO3qxrQkZXUk9PVA](https://drive.google.com/drive/folders/1X1DBADANd_ADcV1aHnYlpdkXgTf28pD_?usp=sharing).
+You can place all of the folders in the drive at the top level (e.g. inside of the drafting-research directory) on your local/virtual machine.

 (Note you'll need 5-10 gigabytes of storage for everything hosted here; place all files in the Google Drive at the top level of this repo to use the files)

 ### Note that Selenium may require slightly more work (especially the install of Chromedriver)